gjpelletier/weightedcorrs/README.md

 # Installation for MATLAB

-Download weightedcorrs.m from this github repository (https://github.com/gjpelletier/weightedcorrs) or MATLAB File Exchange and add it to your working directory or session search path.<br>
+Download the weightedcorrs.m file from this github repository (https://github.com/gjpelletier/weightedcorrs) or MATLAB File Exchange and copy it to your working directory or session search path folder.<br>

 # Installation for Google Colab, Jupyter Notebooks, and Python